 Endeavor is proud to sponsor this initiative for the 2021-2022 school year, and is committed to investing in local schools to ensure a thriving community and bright future for the youth of Midland.
 To learn more about ways to get involved with the Midland Education Foundation as well as upcoming events, visit the Midland ISD website.

-The Endeavor Energy Geology Team members were the “ROCKstars” of Greathouse Elementary.
-Split into small groups, the team visited with nearly 100 second graders.
+The Endeavor Energy Geology Team members were the “ROCKstars” of Carver Elementary and Greathouse Elementary.
+Split into small groups, the team visited with second graders.

 The team’s presentation covered general geology terms, highlighted the three types of rocks (igneous, sedimentary, and metamorphic), and discussed where geology is seen in everyday items.